Privacy policy

 • complete a survey; or

-• Through automated technologies or interactions.
+We also collect personal data through automated technologies or interactions.
 As you interact with our Website, we will automatically collect technical data about your equipment, browsing actions and patterns.
 We collect this data using cookies and other similar technologies.
+For further information about how we use cookies, please see our cookie policy here.

 Information collected from others

-Contract’ – the information is needed to perform the contract we are about to enter into or have entered into with you (including where necessary to manage your account, product or service)
+Contract’ – the personal information is needed to perform the contract we are about to enter into or have entered into with you (including where necessary to manage your account, product or service) and to exercise our rights under that contract

-Legal obligation’ – where we need to comply with a legal obligation or we are required by law to process your information e.g. to verify your identity
+Legal obligation’ – where we need to comply with legal or regulatory obligations or we are required by law to process your personal information e.g. to verify your identity

-Legitimate interest’ – where it is necessary for our legitimate interests (or those of a third party) and on balance, your interests and fundamental rights do not override our legitimate interests
+Legitimate interest/s’ – where it is necessary for our Legitimate interests (or those of a third party) and on balance, your interests and fundamental rights do not override our Legitimate interests

-Consent´- in some cases we may obtain your consent to use information in a particular way or where the law requires consent to be obtained
+Consent´- in some cases we may obtain your consent to use your personal information in a particular way or where the law requires consent to be obtained

-We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely upon to do so.
-We have also identified what our legitimate interests are where appropriate.
+We have also set out below information about why we use your personal data, and which of the legal bases we rely upon to do so.
+We have also identified what our Legitimate interests are where appropriate.
+We may also use your personal data as otherwise disclosed at the point of collection.

 Purpose/Activity Type of personal data Lawful basis for processing